How to Increase Sales by Managing Your Time More Effectively

 See it in Action: Manage Your Time to Maximize Sales Using Your CRM and BI Tools

 To see this in action, check out this 12-minute webinar recording that Director of Product Management Kristen Thom did on how to Manage Your Time to Maximize Sales.
 In it, she walks through the importance of evaluating and improving the quality of your sales activities, not just the quantity.
-She demonstrates step by step how to combine the power of White Cup BI and White Cup CRM to crush your sales goals.
+She demonstrates step by step how to combine the power of White Cup BI and White Cup CRM to boost sales performance.

 About White Cup